-With the departure of Michigan Medicine's Ann Arbor facilities, we've compiled a list of frequently asked questions to help you understand the impact on your care and what options are available to you.
+With the potential departure of Michigan Medicine's Southeast Michigan facilities, we've compiled a list of frequently asked questions to help you understand the impact on your care and what options are available to you.

 *Under the No Surprises Act, the hospital cannot bill you for costs above the amount allowed by Blue Cross.

-Our members have access to many alternate in-network hospitals.
+Our members have access to many alternate participating facilities.

-Blue Cross and BCN have many in-network providers.
-Go to bcbsm.com and click on the Find Care tab for a directory of in-network providers.
+Blue Cross and BCN have many participating providers.
+Go to bcbsm.com and click on the Find Care tab for a directory of participating providers.

-Michigan Medicine southeast Michigan facilities and providers will be out-of-network for Blue Cross Blue Shield Michigan and Blue Care Network members, as of July 1, 2026, unless a new agreement is reached.
-Medicare Advantage members are NOT impacted.
+Michigan Medicine Southeast Michigan facilities and providers will no longer participate in the Blue Cross Blue Shield Michigan and Blue Care Network networks, as of July 1, 2026, unless a new agreement is reached.
+Medicare Advantage and Medicare Supplement members are NOT impacted.

-No, Medicare Advantage members are NOT affected.
-This includes the PPO, BCNA, Medicare Supplement, and Medigap members.
+Medicare Advantage and Medicare Supplement members are NOT affected.
+This includes the PPO and BCNA plans.

-Medicare Advantage PPO and HMO, and members with Medicare Supplement, or Medigap coverage are not affected by this change and may continue to receive services and see providers at Michigan Medicine’s southeast Michigan facilities.
+Medicare Advantage PPO and HMO, and Medicare Supplement members are not affected by this change and may continue to receive services and see providers at Michigan Medicine’s Southeast Michigan facilities.

 Michigan Medicine is demanding a 44% increase in payments from Blue Cross over the term of a new contract.
 We oppose this because of the destabilizing impact it will have on the affordability of health care and health insurance for families and employers.
 Our payment proposals to Michigan Medicine are fair and reasonable, providing increases that account for the incremental costs every business is experiencing, while providing additional payments focused on quality outcomes for patients.
 We remain hopeful that we will successfully negotiate a new payment contract before July 1, 2026.

 As of 12:01 a.m.
-July 1, 2026, Michigan Medicine southeast Michigan facilities and physicians will no longer be in-network for Blue Cross and Blue Care Network for commercial members.
+July 1, 2026, Michigan Medicine Southeast Michigan facilities and physicians will no longer be participating in the Blue Cross and BCN networks for commercial members.
 There are no changes to coverage until July 1, 2026.
 Medicare Advantage members are not impacted.

 We want you to know that Blue Cross represents you in the negotiation.
 As families and employers continue to see their health insurance costs become very expensive, our efforts to negotiate fair and responsible payment contracts with health systems are essential to keeping your health insurance as affordable as possible.